mythril-forge/homebrew-spells/spells/level-2/ray-of-enfeeblement.md

 # Ray of Enfeeblement

-- [ ] Homebrew
+- [x] Homebrew

 ***2nd-level necromancy***

 **Casting Time:** action

-**Duration:** 1 minute
+**Duration:** instantaneous

-**Range:** 60 feet
+**Range:** 90 feet

-**Tags:** verbal, somatic, concentration
+**Tags:** verbal, somatic

 ---

 ## Description
 A black beam of enervating energy springs from your finger toward a creature within range.
 Make a ranged spell attack against the target.
-On a hit, the target deals only half damage with weapon attacks that use Strength until the spell ends.

-At the end of each of the target's turns, it can make a Constitution saving throw against the spell.
-On a success, the spell ends.
+On a hit, the target takes `2d4` necrotic damage and must make a Constitution saving throw.
+On a failed save, it becomes **stunned** until the end of your next turn and gains one level of **exhaustion**.

+## At Higher Levels
+When you cast this spell using a spell slot of 2nd level or higher, the spell produces one additional beam for each slot level above 1st.
+You can direct the beams at the same target or at different ones.
+Make a separate attack roll for each beam.

 ---

 **Classes:** warlock, wizard

-**Subclasses:** death cleric, grave (ua) cleric, ambition (psa) cleric, grave cleric, redemption (ua) paladin, spores (ua) druid
+**Subclasses:** death cleric, grave cleric, ambition cleric, redemption paladin, spores druid

 **Sources:** PHB, page 271